 - A initial inspection is conducted with the tenant(s) present, photos are taken and then we will then we provide them with keys and possession of the property.
 We also supply them with a copy of the initial inspection report, which is signed by both parties.

-- We do a first routine inspection at the property after about 6 weeks.
-We then do routine inspections every 13 weeks after that, or more often if deemed necessary.
+- We do 4 routine inspections per year at the property, or more often if deemed necessary.

 - We do a final inspection when the tenant vacates.
 We carefully check through the exit report item-by-item, ensuring it has been left in the same condition as when they moved in, taking into account reasonable wear and tear for the period of time they have been in the property.
 This is a legislative requirement.